Neurofeedback as ADHD therapy

 But if now

-• ADHD is characterized by delayed brain maturation (to the same extent as is typical of giftedness - both groups catch up with brain maturation by around the age of 12), it is not surprising to a certain extent that children under the age of 12 with ADHD show increased theta activity compared to non-affected (and non-gifted) children.
+- ADHD involves delayed brain maturation (to the same extent as is typical of giftedness - both groups catch up with brain maturation by around the age of 12), it is not surprising to a certain extent that children under the age of 12 with ADHD have increased theta activity compared to non-affected (and non-gifted) children.

 It could be argued that theta-beta training accelerates brain maturation in younger children.